IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

   <img src="/2024/GymGuru/Week1_Pool2.png" width="320" height="320">
 </p>

-Also, according to a All-Russian Center for the Study of Public Opinion study, more than half of Russians are engaged in sports or physical education, and fitness ranks second in popularity [[2]](https://wciom.ru/analytical-reviews/analiticheskii-obzor/sportivnaja-rossija).
+&nbsp;&nbsp;&nbsp;&nbsp;Also, according to a All-Russian Center for the Study of Public Opinion study, more than half of Russians are engaged in sports or physical education, and fitness ranks second in popularity [[2]](https://wciom.ru/analytical-reviews/analiticheskii-obzor/sportivnaja-rossija).
 Self-training is the most popular training format [[2]](https://wciom.ru/analytical-reviews/analiticheskii-obzor/sportivnaja-rossija), however, such training is often not supervised by professional trainers, which can lead to incorrect exercise technique.
 Coach Tansu Sungatova notes that incorrect technique can make exercises useless or even lead to injuries [[3]](https://entermedia.io/people/15-glupyh-voprosov-o-trenirovkah-doma/).